kaapana/kaapana/docs/source/development_guide/processing_dev_guide.rst

 * Go to the Meta-Dashboard
 * Filter via the name of your dataset and with ``+/-`` icons on the different charts your images to which you want to apply the algorithm
 * From the drop-down, choose the DAG you have created i.e. ``example-dcm2nrrd`` and press the start button.
 In the appearing pop-up window press start again and the execution of your DAG is triggered.
 * In order to check if your DAG runs successfully, you can go back to Airflow and watch how the pipeline jumps from one operator to the next.
-If an error occurs please check out the TODO section.
 * If everything was successful you can go to Minio where you will find a bucket called ``example-dcm2nrrd``.
 Inside this folder you will find the ``.nrrd`` files of the selected images.

 .. _Deploy an own processing algorithm to the platform: